couchbase/java-dcp-client/README.md

  - [x] Flow Control
  - [x] Session Management for restartability
  - [x] Rebalance Support
- - [ ] Export current session state for durability
+ - [x] Export current session state for durability (ships with JSON)
- - [ ] (Re)Start from specific session state (import durable state)
+ - [x] (Re)Start from specific session state (import durable state)
  - [x] Pausing and Restarts
  - [x] Stream up to a specific point in time for a vbucket and then stop
  - [x] Proper shutdown/disconnect and cleanup

 # Installation
-We publish the releases (including prereleases to maven central):
+We publish the releases (including pre-releases to maven central):

 ```xml
 <dependency>